CharafChroudi/my-portfolio/README.md

 -MUCH better css (perhaps using a library) and full responsivness of the website.

--Detailing and desplaying my work and what I can do in more unique way.
+-Detailing and displaying my work and what I can do in more unique way.

 -A more user-friendly contact me section and that it actually functions as intended (sending the email correctly)